-AboutMy entire life is inside my iPod.
+AboutMy entire life was inside my iPod.
 Every day.
 Every year.
 Every sweet memory.
+Was.

 They laid back together on the patio couch while each enjoyed the others company.
 His head leaned to hers which all the more intermixed their dark brown-blackish hair as the pleasure of their platonic relationship overwhelmed the atmosphere.
 They had talked for hours now, shaded by music that played in the background, absolutely unaware of the time in the light of their amorous friendship.